 If you’re willing to take the minibus you need to have 2 things in mind:

-Once you set your mind to it, you can actually have a lot of fun riding Capetonian minibuses.
-The minibuses even have a TV screen inside (I was amazed by that!) and despite the crowded environment, everyone seems to be pretty happy.
+Once you set your mind to it, you can actually have a lot of fun riding Capetonian minibusses.
+The minibusses even have a TV screen inside (I was amazed by that!) and despite the crowded environment, everyone seems to be pretty happy.

 Remember that drivers are super nice, a few times I was actually dropped off literally in front of my doorstep because the bus driver had a good day and dropped all of the remaining passengers at their final destinations.

-Apart from the minibuses, Cape Town has a number of new red buses.
-In order to get on board you need to purchase a special card available at every bigger supermarket.
+Apart from the minibusses, Cape Town has a number of new red buses.
+In order to get on board, you need to purchase a special card available at every bigger supermarket.

 Cost of living in Cape Town